 You are confident you can paddle back to home waters, whatever the waves or weather…and this liberates you to explore enticing new horizons, just as my sister and I did in our red canoe.

 Focusing is fun and easy to learn in a class that allows you to add and practice skills over a period of weeks.
 And because you Focus with a different classmate each week, it is a great way to meet new Focusing partners.
-I’ve created just such a class especially for sensitive people, to start in mid-April.
+I still focus with a partner I met in my very first Focusing class eight years ago.
+Our partnership is a wonderful source of support for both of us.